DJ Steve Aoki carved his way to stardom out from under late dad Rocky's shadow | The Japan Times

 Directed by Justin Krook, “I’ll Sleep When I’m Dead” was produced by Matthew Weaver and David Gelb, who made the acclaimed “Jiro Dreams of Sushi” documentary about a perfectionist sushi chef who lords over his tiny restaurant in a Tokyo subway station.

-Speaking to AFP in New York, Aoki said it was “a bit awkward” to speak about himself so forthrightly for the film.
+Aoki says it was “a bit awkward” to speak about himself so forthrightly for the film.

-“It really dredges up feelings I had as a kid that I didn’t think I still had,” said the 38-year-old, who recently came in number five on the Forbes list of the world’s top-paid DJs.
+“It really dredges up feelings I had as a kid that I didn’t think I still had,” says the 38-year-old, who recently came in at No. 5 on the Forbes list of the world’s top-paid DJs.

 Despite Rocky Aoki’s fortune, Steve Aoki did not see it as he grew up with his mother after his parents’ divorce.

-Aoki told AFP that one of his proudest moments was when he was able to buy a car — a Prius — with cash from shows.
+Aoki says that one of his proudest moments was when he was able to buy a car — a Prius — with cash from shows.

-“That was pretty epic for me,” he said.
+“That was pretty epic for me,” he says.
 “It felt like stripper money, 20s and 10s.
 And I just dropped it on the table.”

-Aoki recalled an isolated childhood as a rare Asian American in overwhelmingly white Newport Beach in Orange County.
+Aoki recalls an isolated childhood as a rare Asian-American in overwhelmingly white Newport Beach in Orange County.

 Aoki ultimately found a community through punk rock.
 On a shoestring budget he started the Dim Mak label in Los Angeles, whose parties became legendary and featured rising acts such as Lady Gaga and Daft Punk.